mongodb/docs-realm/source/includes/realm-database.rst

 You should compact your {+realm+}s occasionally to keep them at an optimal size.
 You can do this manually, or by configuring your {+realm+}s to compact on launch.
+However, {+client-database+}
-However, {+client-database+} will reclaim unused space for future writes, so compaction is just an optimization.
+reclaims unused space for future writes, so compaction is only an optimization to conserve space on-device.

 ACID Compliance
 ~~~~~~~~~~~~~~~